mozillascience/fellows-class-2016/danielle/Fall-2016-Winter-2017-fellowship-activities.md

 ###Danielle Robinson, Oregon Health & Science University
 ###[@daniellecrobins](https://twitter.com/daniellecrobins)

-As part of the 2016 Mozilla Fellows for Science program, I completed/participated in the following September - December 2016:
+As part of the 2016 Mozilla Fellows for Science program, I completed/participated in the following September 2016 - February 2017:

 >In September, I collaborated with [Women in Science Portland](http://wisportland.weebly.com/) and [ChickTech PDX](https://portland.chicktech.org/) to host a three part workshop on [career development and negotiation for women in technical fields](https://science.mozilla.org/blog/reflections-on-women-in-stem) with [Jessica Williams](http://superwomanproject.com/).
 This workshop series brought ecologists, cyber security experts, data scientists, neuroscientists, software developers, project managers, actuaries, postdocs, PhD candidates, bioinformatitans, and other technical professional together in a welcoming environment to talk about our careers goals.
 >